oaq509/smartMethod/SpeechToText_and_TextToSpeech/README.md

 This task for convert speech to text and text to speech by using IBM WATSON and Python programing language.

-### To try this in your local pc follow these simple steps.
+To run this in your local pc follow these simple steps.

 You need to have
 * [Python](https://www.python.org/downloads/) installed in your pc, And account in [IBM Cloud](https://cloud.ibm.com)